yass2400012/Metasploit/README.md

 ## Summary:

 Demonstrated TCP port enumeration using Nmap and quick UDP service discovery with Metasploit in an isolated lab VM.
-Includes exact commands, module configurations, and captured outputs for reproducibility.
-Five screenshots document the workflow and key findings (e.g., SMB, RDP, NetBIOS)..
+Includes exact commands, module configurations, and captured outputs for reproducibility. documented the workflow and key findings (e.g., SMB, RDP, NetBIOS)..

 ## What I did